BelmudesLSB/quant-finance-projects/README.md

 02_lstm_trading_strategy.ipynb

-This notebook implements and extends the methodology from
+This notebook implements the methodology from
 _Deep Learning for Portfolio Optimization by Zihao Zhang, Stefan Zohren, and Stephen J. Roberts (The Journal of Financial Data Science, 2020, Oxford-Man Institute of Quantitative Finance, University of Oxford)_.

 ### Overview